 Some of the cases of the natal teeth are related to the particular syndrome.
 This requires the adequate care and attention.

-Ad hock study of the natal teeth around the globe occasionally point towards the malnutrition, Emotion trauma, Hormonal stimulation during pregnancy, as well as expose to an environmental toxin during the pregnancy as the triggering factors for the natal teeth growth.
+Ad hock study of the natal teeth around the globe occasionally point towards the malnutrition, Emotion trauma, Hormonal stimulation during pregnancy, as well as exposure to an environmental toxin during the pregnancy as the triggering factors for the natal teeth growth.

 3. Natal Teeth Superstition